JingchaoZhang/JingchaoZhang.github.io/_posts/2026-02-15-IB vs Ethernet Fine-Tuning at Scale.md

 | **Models** | Qwen2.5-7B (~14 GB), Qwen2.5-72B (~136 GB), Mixtral-8x7B-v0.1 (~87 GB) in bf16 |
 | **Framework** | PyTorch FSDP (`size_based_auto_wrap_policy` for dense, `transformer_auto_wrap_policy` for MoE) |

-### The `NCCL_IB_DISABLE` Bug
+### Why `NCCL_IB_DISABLE` Doesn't Work Here

 The standard way to disable InfiniBand in NCCL is `NCCL_IB_DISABLE=1`.
 This is documented in NCCL's official docs, used in Azure tutorials, and appears in countless blog posts and Stack Overflow answers.
-But on Azure ND-series H100 VMs, **it doesn't work.**
+However, on Azure ND-series H100 VMs, **this flag has no effect.**

 These VMs use an **external RDMA network plugin** (`libnccl-net.so`) that registers with NCCL as a transport provider.
 NCCL 2.23.4 routes all inter-node traffic through this plugin regardless of the `NCCL_IB_DISABLE` setting — the flag only controls NCCL's *built-in* IB transport, not external plugins.